king-fox-2019/fancy-todo/server/README.md

 - User validation error: This kind of error may occur during Sign Up, oftenly because invalid data value.
 Recheck whether or not the data you send has valid values, and also if it satisfies all constraints (uniqueness, not empty, etc.).
 Example error messages: `Username already taken`,  `Email required`, `Password must have at least 6 characters`
 - `Username, email, or password wrong`: This error happens during Sign In.
 It simply indicates that the data you enter is invalid (whether it's actually wrong or some fields are missing).
 Please recheck the data you send.
-- `Group name required`: This occurs when you try to Create Group or Edit Group Name without specifying group name.
-Recheck your data request.
+- Group validation error: This kind of error could happen when you try to manipulate group (create, edit, invite member, etc.), but some data that you send are invalid or missing.
+Recheck every data that you send, including the existence of member that you refer when trying to Invite or Kick Member.
+Example error messages: `Group name required`, `User already invited`, `Invalid member id`
+- Todo validation error: This kind of error could occur during todo creation and manipulation (edit, delete, etc.).
+Check whether if you have sent all required data, and whether those data are valid.
+Example error messages: `Todo name required`
-- `Email required`: This could happen when you try to Invite or Kick Member from your group.
-Recheck whether if you have sent valid email.
+- `Invalid object id`: This error happens when you access routes that needs to specify id (example: Get On Private Id, Delete Private Id).
+Recheck wheter you sent valid id.
-- `User already invited`: This error occurs when you try to Invite Member with a user that has already been the member of your group.
-- `Invalid member id`: This could happen if you try to Kick Member in your group who doesn't exist, or could also happen if you send wrong/mistyping id.
-Try to recheck the id you send as parameter.

 ### Status 401: Unauthorized